Responsible pet ownership

 Before purchasing a pet

-- Will you be able to keep the animal for its entire life (10+ years)?
+- Will you be able to look after it for its entire life?

 - Can you afford to pay for your pet’s food, toys and veterinary bills?

 - Will you be able to regularly exercise and groom your pet?

 - Is the type of pet you’re considering suitable for your home?

 - If purchasing a cat, are you prepared to keep it indoors at night?